lolxdlol06123/doodle_world/decompiled_modules/README.md

 These are just decompiled modules from Doodle World (Obtained with Synapse X's and KRNL's decompilers)
-These contain accurate information that the game uses in its logic.
+The Database folder contains modules for storing information
+The Functions folder contains modules which store functions that the game uses.